Pat Pattle: Battle for Greece

 No. 33 Squadron: Pattle, (6th from right), in Greece, circa 1941.
 Eric Joseph Woods (not William Joseph "Timber" Woods) (9th from the right).

 On 6 April 1941, Adolf Hitler resolved to end the conflict in the Balkans and subjugate Allied-sympathetic states.
 The Invasion of Yugoslavia began in the morning.
 The German Wehrmacht also intervened in Greece thus beginning the Battle of Greece.
 Italian failures had allowed another British foothold on the continent too close to the Romanian oilfields — Germany's ally.

 No. 33 Squadron was immediately put on alert.
 At noon, Pattle was ordered to fly a fighter patrol over the Rupel Pass, Bulgaria, another Axis partner.
 Here he had his first encounter with the Luftwaffe.
 No. 33 Squadron attacked 20 Bf 109s and claimed five without loss.
 Pattle claimed two victories over Bf 109Es over the Rupel Pass —Oberleutnant Arno Becker was killed and Leutnant Klaus Faber was captured.
 These successes represented his 26th and 27th aerial victories.
 Thereafter, details vary as to his score as all records were destroyed.
 (Note: These claims may be a considerable overestimate, and may have indicated the claims of the squadron as a whole.)

-The following day, he acted as escort for No. 11 Squadron RAF.
-Only one enemy aircraft was sighted by Pattle, though none of the squadron could see it.
-He left them in order to deal with the intruder.
-Thirty seconds later, they witnessed an explosion and a CR.42 fall to the ground while Pattle rejoined them.
+The next day, he acted as escort for No. 11 Squadron RAF.
+He spotted and chased an intruder.
+Thirty seconds later, his colleagues saw an explosion and a CR.42 fall to the ground while Pattle rejoined them.
 It is believed he attacked a reconnaissance Dornier Do 17 from Sturzkampfgeschwader 2 ("dive bomber wing 2") which he claimed destroyed, though it appears it made it back to German lines damaged.
-On 8 April, despite bad weather, Pattle led an attack on Petrich in Bulgaria and left a number of enemy aircraft destroyed on the ground.
+On 8 April, Pattle led an attack in bad weather on Petrich in Bulgaria that destroyed enemy aircraft on the ground.